cbdavis/eGRID-to-RDF/README.md

 <h2>eGRID to RDF</h2>

 This code is used for converting the <a href="http://www.epa.gov/cleanenergy/energy-resources/egrid/index.html">eGRID dataset from the US EPA</a> into RDF, allowing for sophisticated queries to be run over the data.
+The eGRID data is available from the US EPA as a series of Excel files for several years.
+This is great for looking up facts for a single power plant for a single year, but this is not an ideal format if you want to do more extensive types of data mining.

 <h3>Instructions</h3>